 For the last four years, a floor hockey league funded by the NHL in partnership with Kroenke Sports Charities has been a popular after-school opportunity for 4th and 5th graders in Playworks partner schools.
-Starting in mid-October, this eight week co-ed floor hockey league brings together 12 students to participate on a team, have fun, and play during the critical after-school hours of the school day.
+Starting in mid-October, this eight week co-ed floor hockey league brings together 12 students to participate on a team, have fun, and play during after-school hours.

-After-school on Tuesdays in the school gymnasium are dedicated to the floor hockey league.
+After-school on Tuesdays in the school gymnasiums are dedicated to the floor hockey league.
 Practices and games alternate each week and students play against teams from other Playworks schools.
-In the 2018-19 school year, 18 Coach and 2 TeamUp partner schools will participate in the floor hockey league impacting about 240 students.
+In the 2018-19 school year, 18 Coach and two TeamUp partner schools are participating in the floor hockey league, impacting about 240 students.

 John-Michael Liles and Rick Berry joined floor hockey participants at Molholm Elementary with Newlon Elementary to jump in the game and play along students.
-It was the first floor hockey game of the season and similar to past years, the event had a great audience turn out.
+It was the first floor hockey game of the season and similar to past years had a great audience turn out.
 Check out some of the fun!
-(Photos taken by: Michael Martin)

-96% of participants want to play hockey again
+96% of participants said they want to play hockey again

 85% of participants said they learned a lot about hockey skills